Reltroner/reltroner-studio/content/myths/existential-corrosion.md

 ## 🎬 Seen in: *The Abyss of Comfort – "The Erased Traces"*

 In this episode, character A is consumed by Nytherion Abyss through comfort addiction.
-Their erasure triggers B’s spiral into a mystery of loss, with *Existential Corrosion* as the core mechanism.
+Their erasure triggers character B’s spiral into a mystery of loss, with *Existential Corrosion* as the core mechanism.

-> Every step toward the truth draws B closer to **being forgotten themselves.**
+> Every step toward the truth draws character B closer to **being forgotten themselves.**

 ---